jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-getting-started-guide.md

     predefinedConfig: applicationJSON, // the predefined config we created };

-// The AdapTable constructor returns an API object that we can use const adaptableApi: AdaptableApi = Adaptable.init(adaptableOptions);
+// The AdapTable constructor returns a promise containing an API object that we can use const adaptableApi: AdaptableApi = await Adaptable.init(adaptableOptions);
  ```

 There is also a static `initLazy` constructor which receives an AdaptableOptions object and returns a Promise that contains the `api` object.
 It is utilised by the [No Code Version](https://github.com/AdaptableTools/adaptable/tree/master/packages/plugins/nocode-aggrid) and is used as follows: